EnMAP-Box/enmap-box-documentation/source/dev_section/dev_enmapboxrepository.rst

 Install / Update EnMAP-Box Testdata
 ===================================

-The most-recent EnMAP-Box testdata is hosted on https://bitbucket.org/hu-geomatics/enmap-box/downloads If missing or outdatet, it will be downloaded and installed after a user clicks on `Project > Load Example Data`.
+The most-recent EnMAP-Box testdata is hosted on https://github.com/EnMAP-Box/enmap-box-exampledata/releases If missing or outdated, it will be downloaded and installed after a user clicks on `Project > Load Example Data`.
 The downloaded data will be extracted into ``<root>/enmapboxtestdata``, with ``<root>`` either being the EnMAP-Box repository folder or the QGIS plugin installation folder.